- Search The Registry

 - My Account

-*On this date in 1943 the Detroit Rebellion occurred.
-The tragedy happened as Black renters attempted to enter their homes in a newly developed housing project in the Motor City.
+*On this date in 1943, the Detroit Rebellion occurred.
+The tragedy happened as Black renters attempted to enter their homes in a newly developed housing project in Motor City.

-As WW II ended, Blacks who through the Great Migration believed they were heading to a better life found a northern bigotry every bit as pervasive and virulent as what they thought they had left behind in the Deep South.
-And southern whites brought their own traditional prejudices with them as both races journeyed northward.
+As WW II ended, blacks who, through the Great Migration, believed they were heading to a better life found northern bigotry as pervasive and virulent as what they thought they had left behind in the Deep South.
+And southern whites brought their traditional prejudices with them as both races journeyed northward.
 On Sept.
-29, 1942 a housing project planned for the newcomers began.
-The project was named Sojourner Truth in memory of the female Negro leader and poet of the Civil War.
+29, 1942, a housing project planned for the newcomers began.
+The project was named Sojourner Truth in memory of the female black leader and poet.

 Despite being completed on Dec.
 15, no tenants moved into the homes because of mounting opposition from the white neighborhood.
 On Jan.
 20, 1942, Washington D.C. informed the Housing Commission that the Sojourner Truth project would be for whites and another site would be selected for Black workers.
 But when a suitable site for Blacks could not be found, Washington housing authorities agreed to allow Blacks into the finished homes.

 Fighting began when two Blacks in a car attempted to run through the picket line.
 Clashes between white and Black groups continued into the afternoon when 16 mounted police attempted to break up the fighting.
 Tear gas and shotgun shells were flying through the air.
 Officials announced an indefinite postponement of the move.
-Detroit newspapers, union leaders, and many other whites campaigned for the government to allow the Black workers to move into the homes.
+Detroit newspapers, union leaders, and many other whites campaigned for the government to allow black workers to move into their homes.

-The families, having given up whatever shelter they had in anticipation of their new homes, were left with no place to go and were temporarily housed with other families in the Brewster Homes and other sites around Detroit.
+The families, having given up whatever shelter they had in anticipation of their new homes, were left with no place to go.
+They were temporarily housed with other families in the Brewster Homes and other sites around Detroit.